caltechlibrary/dibs/docs/installation.md

 ## Requirements

-The core DIBS server is written in [Python 3](https://www.python.org) and makes use of some additional Python software libraries that are installed automatically during the [installation step](#installation) described below.
+The core DIBS server is written in [Python 3](https://www.python.org) and makes use of some additional Python software libraries that are installed automatically during the [installation step](#installation) steps.

-Separately, DIBS also relies on the existence of a IIIF image server (and some content to serve).
+### _Requirements to run a demo_

+Although DIBS relies on the existence of a IIIF image server (and content to serve), for initial exploration and demonstration purposes, you don't need to set up an IIIF server; you can reference content located in any of a number of publicly-accessible IIIF servers around the world, and DIBS includes a sample [IIIF manifest](https://iiif.io/explainers/using_iiif_resources/#iiif-manifest) as an example of that.
+Beyond this, you shouldn't need anything else to run the DIBS demo.
+(If that's not the case, please [report the problem](https://github.com/caltechlibrary/dibs/issues).)

+### _Requirements to use DIBS for real use at another institution_

+In order to use DIBS at another institution (other than [Caltech](https://www.caltech.edu)), certain additional things are needed.

+1. A **IIIF server**.
 At Caltech, we use a serverless component running on an Amazon cloud instance, but [many other IIIF server options exist](https://github.com/IIIF/awesome-iiif#image-servers).
-For exploration and demonstration purposes, you could reference content located in any of a number of publicly-accessible IIIF servers around the world, and DIBS includes a sample [IIIF manifest](https://iiif.io/explainers/using_iiif_resources/#iiif-manifest) as an example of that.

-To deploy DIBS for production use, two more things are needed: a web server to host the system, and an authentication layer.
+If you're looking at DIBS, presumably it means you want to serve content that is not freely available in a public IIIF server, which means you will need to set up a server of your own.
+2. A **web server** to host DIBS.
 The current version of DIBS has only been tested with Apache2 on Linux (specifically, Ubuntu 20) and macOS (specifically 10.13, High Sierra).
+DIBS comes with a WSGI adapter file and sample config file for Apache, but it should be possible to run DIBS in other WSGI-compliant servers.
-For authentication, DIBS assumes that the web server takes care of user authentication in such a way that DIBS is behind the authentication layer and only needs to recognize users who are allowed to access restricted pages.
-In Caltech's case, we use the [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) single sign-on system for the authentication layer, but it is possible to use other schemes.
+3. An **authentication layer**.
+For authentication, DIBS assumes that the web server takes care of user authentication in such a way that DIBS is behind the authentication layer and all users who can reach the DIBS pages are allowed to view content.
+DIBS only implements checks to distinguish between regular users versus staff who are allowed to access restricted pages.
+For the authentication layer, at Caltech we use the [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) single sign-on system, but it is possible to use other schemes.
 The installation and configuration of a single sign-on system depends on the specifics of a given institution, and are not described here.
+4. Modification to the metadata retrieval code.
+We strove to limit dependencies on external systems, but the interface for staff to add items to DIBS requires looking up some limited metadata based on an item's barcode, and lacking a universal scheme or ILS interface to do that, we had to hard code the access.
+Thankfully, this is limited to just a few lines in  [`server.py`](dibs/server.py).
+We currently use TIND at Caltech, so unless you also use TIND, you will need to modify the TIND-specific lines in that file.
+5. Modification to the HTML templates to change the branding.
+The template files in [`dibs/templates`](dibs/templates) are specific to Caltech, and will need to be edited to suit another installation.
+(We are open to making the branding customization easier and would welcome a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for suitable changes!)

 ## Installation